Rolands-Laucis/Pauca/specification.md

 ### Types

 Marble supports recognizing patterns of various kinds of symbols for strongly typed languages.
 These are the same as variables, but whereas the variable tag looks for any string, these specific variable tags look for specific type symbols.
+Some of these are just internal definitions of tags using existing primitve Marble syntax.

 ``<d="my_digit">`` for digit/s